Personal Injury Solicitors

 A

 If an accident has resulted in the death of a loved one and it was caused by another person, then a family member can make a claim on their behalf.
 A compensation award will take into consideration pain and suffering caused, funeral expenses and whether anyone was financially dependent on the deceased.
 A bereavement award will also be included in final settlements.
+You have three years from the date that the family member passed away to pursue such a claim.

 Q